PaoloGallina/Progetto/README.md

 The user should be able to select a folder through a suitable GUI of its own client.

-The files of the selected folder are stored inside a server (possibly running in an other pc)
+The files of the selected folder are stored inside a server (possibly running on other pc)

 The client should communicate to the server all the changes that the user made on the tracked files.